 I have said in the past that no one cares about Danger Run as much as I do, but thats incorrect.
 There are actually two: Mike & Mike.
-Michael Book has been involved with Danger Run each year in some capacity for the past 16 years (when he was 14).
+Michael Book has been involved with Danger Run each year in some capacity for the past 20 years (when he was 14).
 In fact, I credit him with much of the "new look" of The Danger Run when we came back after our 1 year hiatus in 2006.
 You can bet that hes behind any graphics you see online or in print.
 Mike Kimzey (the other Mike) was my partner in Danger Run from 1995 through 2001 and was instrumental during the early years when we were just getting this thing off the ground.
-Im pleased to announce that both Mikes are now equal partners/owners of the event, and I feel the Danger Run has the strongest ever 3-man team behind it.
-Our partnership and resulting new energy has already produced several changes and enhancements for the upcoming season, and will be the nucleus that carries the event into the future.
+Both Mikes are now equal partners/owners of the event, and I feel the Danger Run has the strongest ever 3-man team behind it.
+Our partnership and shared passion keeps this thing going, and will be the nucleus that carries the event into the future.

 We fully realize the extent to which thousands enjoy and look forward to this event every year, and our appreciation of your loyalty cannot be overstated.
 We take the responsibility very seriously to provide you with highest quality event and best value for your dollar possible.
 In fact, it is this simple concept on which Danger Run was founded.
 We promise to reward your loyalty with our very best efforts to provide you with unequaled value, and to make The Danger Run the event you want it to be for many years to come.

 Founder & President

 The Most Fun You've EVER Had in Your Car!®

 Danger Run...The Most Fun You've Ever Had In Your Car!®